roytang/blog/content/post/2023/12/2023-week-52/index.md

 ### Sign-off

-That's a wrap on 2023 (more or less)!
+That's a wrap on 2023!
+(More or less, barring any shenanigans this evening!)
 I hope you had a good year, and hopefully we all have an even better 2024.